Expected utility hypothesis: Savage's subjective expected utility representation

 In the 1950s, Leonard Jimmie Savage, an American statistician, derived a framework for comprehending expected utility.
-At that point, it was considered the first and most thorough foundation to understanding the concept.
 Savage's framework involved proving that expected utility could be used to make an optimal choice among several acts through seven axioms.
 In his book, The Foundations of Statistics, Savage integrated a normative account of decision making under risk (when probabilities are known) and under uncertainty (when probabilities are not objectively known).
 Savage concluded that people have neutral attitudes towards uncertainty and that observation is enough to predict the probabilities of uncertain events.
-A crucial methodological aspect of Savage's framework is its focus on observable choices.
-Cognitive processes and other psychological aspects of decision making matter only to the extent that they have directly measurable implications on choice.
+A crucial methodological aspect of Savage's framework is its focus on observable choices—cognitive processes and other psychological aspects of decision-making matter only to the extent that they directly impact choice.